Skip to content

-Agapanthus, or ‘African Lily’, is a popular border and container plant, known for its tall stems ending in spherical flower heads in shades of blue and purple, which bloom from mid-summer until early autumn.
+Agapanthus, or ‘African Lily’, is a popular border and container plant, known for its tall stems ending in spherical flower heads in shades of blue, white and purple, which bloom from mid-summer until early autumn.

-The agapanthus plant originates from Southern Africa, and therefore prefers a hot and sunny climate.
+The Agapanthus plant originates from Southern Africa, and therefore typically prefers a hot and sunny climate.

-Despite this, it is possible to grow it successfully in many UK gardens, providing you choose the right location, and offer it adequate winter protection.
+Despite this, it is possible to grow it successfully in many UK gardens, providing you choose the right location, and offer your plants adequate winter protection.

 If you’re prepared to put the effort in, you’ll be rewarded with spectacular displays of exotic-looking blue, purple or white flowers, at an eye-catching height.